ospfranco/ospfranco.github.io/_posts/2021-08-31-stop throwing exceptions.md

 - Errors are part of the normal flow of a program
 - Easily readable and the intention of the code is clear

 Many of the new languages, like Rust or Swift, have now used composite types that carry this information, which will even force you to handle code that can fail.
+For example in Rust:

 ```rust
 enum Result<T, E> {